A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Global dimensions

 \begin{cor} Let $*\in\{-,\text{b}\}$.
 There are natural triangle equivalences: \begin{compactitem} \item[(i)] $\K^{\boldsymbol{\ast}}(\Proj(\LB,\Dmax))\stackrel{ \sim}{\longrightarrow}\DD^{\boldsymbol{\ast}}(\LB,\Dmax)$, \item[(ii)]$\K^{\boldsymbol{\ast}}(\Proj(\LBr,\Cregsur))\stackrel{ \sim}{\longrightarrow} \DD^{\boldsymbol{\ast}}(\LBr,\Cregsur)$. \end{compactitem} \end{cor} \begin{proof} Let $(\mathcal{A},\CC)$ be either $(\LB,\Dmax)$ or $(\LBr,\Cregsur)$ and note that for any $A\in\mathcal{A}$ we find a resolution as in \eqref{B-RES} with $\mathcal{B}=\Proj(\mathcal{A},\CC)$ and $n=1$ by Theorems \ref{PROP-PROJ} and \ref{PROP-PROJ-2}.
 The proof of Theorem \ref{MAIN-1} then shows that the second functor below is an equivalence

 The first functor is by construction essentially surjective and it is fully faithful by \cite[Prop 3.28]{HR19}. \end{proof}

 {

-The author would like to thank Jos\'{e} Bonet for several helpful discussions.
-Further he would like to thank Adam-Christian van Roosmalen for answering many questions about the content of \cite{HR19} and for his help with Proposition \ref{VRT-UNF}.
+The author would like to thank Jos\'{e} Bonet and Bernard Dierolf for several helpful discussions, some of which dating more than 10 years back.
+Further he would like to thank Adam-Christiaan van Roosmalen for answering many questions about the content of \cite{HR19} and for his help with Proposition \ref{VRT-UNF}.
 Finally, he would like to thank Jochen Wengenroth for his help with Lemma \ref{LEM-W}.

 }